OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/proxies.md

 ## Why upgrade a contract?

 By design, smart contracts are immutable.
 On the other hand, software quality heavily depends on the ability to upgrade and patch source code in order to produce iterative releases.
-Even though blockchain based software profits signifficantly from the technology's immutability, still a certain degree of mutability is needed for bugfixing and potential product improvements.
+Even though blockchain based software profits significantly from the technology's immutability, still a certain degree of mutability is needed for bug fixing and potential product improvements.
 ZeppelinOS solves this apparent contradiction by providing an easy to use, simple, robust, and opt-in upgrade mechanism for smart contracts that can be controlled by any type of governance, be it a multi-sig wallet, a simple address or a complex DAO.

 ## Upgrading via the proxy pattern